egaus/sURLi/README.md

 Features:
  - Organizes downloaded conent by date, tag, and hash of website content
  - Provides a screenshot of the site
+ - Logs the chrome network traffic logs to a json file
  - Zip encrypts the page content with the password "infected"

 Requirements: